csibivili/diet-planner-wundergraph/README.md

 ### Getting started

 There is a UI provided by RapidApi to test the endpoints.
-(You can grab your key from there.)
+(You can also grab your key from there.)
 After a little expermination I decided to use the **"Search Recipes"** endpoint and the **"Get Recipe Information"**.
 My point now is to have a minimum working solution.
 Feel free to use other endpoints with more options.

 To consume the RapidApi I will use **WunderGraph**.
 - It provides a **type safe** way to interact with the api